Russia's hypersonic missiles ― what you need to know | DW | 22.03.2022

 Some experts say this type of missile flies as fast as 6,000 kilometers per hour, which would be around Mach 5.
 Others say it flies at Mach 9 or even Mach 10.

-That makes Kinzhal and other hypersonic weapons very hard to catch on radar systems.
-And then there is their low altitude.
+That makes "Kinzhal" and other hypersonic weapons very hard to catch on radar systems, an effect compunded by their low altitude.

 Hypersonic missiles fly at a much lower altitude than conventional ballistic missiles.